 It’s not easy for people on a SIBO diet to replicate a true “barbecue” sauce, especially if you’re sticking to the safe / green column of Dr. Siebecker’s SIBO-Specific Diet Food Guide.

 I’m happy to say this marinade makes a pretty darn tasty alternative, and is particularly handy for anyone trying to avoid sugars.
-To convert this recipe to a vegetarian / vegan diet, simply replace the chicken breasts with 1 package of firm tofu or seitan.
+To convert this recipe to a vegetarian / vegan diet, omit replace the chicken breasts.

 Shish Kebab Ingredients: